odcambc/gyoza/config/README.md

 ## Project-specific files

 A few files should be provided to properly analyze your data.
+What follows is the general procedure, however an example dataset is provided in order to test the workflow.
+If you want simply want to run the workflow with the example dataset, please go to step 3a in the [main README](../README.md).

 ### Sequencing data